cloudzombie/contracts/src/dice/README.md

 104 = between 10 and 4
 etc.

-For ranges, large number is specified first and the numbers need to not be equal, i.e. 44 is not allowed (would be same as playing 4)
+For ranges, large number is specified first, evaluating a range inclusiv of the min and max